martinpi/Tracery/README.md

  Tags are created using the format `[tagName:tagValue]`.
 In the above snippet we first create two tags, `b` and `g` to hold values of `boy` and `girl` names respectively.
 Later on we can use `#b#` and `#g#` as if they were new rules and we Tracery will recall their stored values as required for substitution.

  Tags can also simply contain a value, or a group of values.
 Tags can also appear inside `#rules#`.
 Tags are variable, they can be set any number of times.
+If a tag shares a name with a rule, the tag takes precedence.